bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So right now we use Stratum V1.
 You guys I'm sure have heard about Stratum V2, which is a very hot topic at the moment.
 It's a little bit beyond the scope of this talk.
-I'll go and I'll kind of add a few bits here and there that'll tell you what the main difference is in a couple slides, but just know that right now we're talking about strategy one.
+I'll go and I'll kind of add a few bits here and there that'll tell you what the main difference is in a couple slides, but just know that right now we're talking about Stratum V1.
 And mining and mining pools really are just TCP connections, right?
 So we open a TCP port with a pool that a miner communicates with, and that communication is JSON RPC, right?
 So it's really straightforward.